 - Some data included in EudraCT is available to the public in the European Union Clinical Trials Register, clinicaltrialsregister.eu.

 - Information on paediatric studies that ended before the Paediatric Regulation came into force in 2007 is also available in the Clinical Trials Register.

 For all additional information, please click here.

-If clinical trials are conducted outside the EU, but submitted in an application for marketing authorisation in the EU, they have to follow the principles which are equivalent to the provisions of the Clinical Trials Directive (cf. Annex I, point 8 of the "Directive 2001/83/EC.
+Clinical trials conducted outside the EU which are submitted in an application for a marketing authorisation in the EU, must follow the principles equivalent to the provisions of the Clinical Trials Directive (cf. Annex I, point 8 of the Directive 2001/83/EC.